thisisazeez/You-Dont-Know-PY/hello-world/ch2.md

 if condition == True:
     # Do something
 ```
-If the condition is `True`, it's block gets executed.
+If the condition is `True`, its block gets executed.
 (A block is that part that is indented one level (4 spaces usually) on the right, the block can be formed by a single line, or multiple lines as well, and it ends when you move back to the previous indentation level).

 In combination with `if` you can have an `else` block, which will be executed if the condition results to `False`.